deoktr/keyt/README.md

 Base85 is used has encoding because it adds special characters.
 The RFC 1924 is a revised version of Ascii85 but this version excludes the characters `"',./:[\] `.

 Base58 is used has encoding because it only contains non ambiguous characters when printed, excluded characters: `0IOl`.
-It was originaly created by Satoshi Nakamoto to encode bitcoin addresses in an easly readable way.
+It was originally created by Satoshi Nakamoto to encode bitcoin addresses in an easily readable way.

 ## License